 Setting Up Shop: Tips for Building a Successful Patreon Creator Page

-So you clicked that big green “convert to creator profile” button and have officially become a creator on Patreon.
+So, you’ve officially become a creator on Patreon.
 Yessss!
 We’re so stoked you’re here!
 But now what?

 You have just unlocked a whole new world of patronage; a community of your most dedicated fans, ready to join you in all your future creative endeavors.
 But even the most loyal of fans aren’t going to pledge to you if you don’t have your profile set up for success.
-Ask any of our top creators and they’ll tell you: the journey to becoming a successful creator on Patreon starts with a carefully crafted profile, a well thought out promotional launch, and a steady stream of the awesome creations that led your fans to your Patreon page in the first place.
+Ask any of our top creators and they’ll tell you: the journey to becoming a successful creator on Patreon starts with a carefully crafted profile, a well thought out promotional launch and a steady stream of the awesome creations that led your fans to your Patreon page in the first place.

 I’ve reached out to some of our highest-earning creators on Patreon for advice and have compiled this list of tips and tricks to help you along your journey as you create, launch and grow your Patreon community.